factset/open-source-governance/README.md

 Once you have a new project on FactSet's organization (created through FactSet's _Open Source Code Use Policy_ process), it's time to get your project setup with a few things to make your life easier.

-### Workflow Platforms
+### Developer Tooling

 To make third-party contributions easier to accept, while also maintaining a high quality project, there are numerous tools that can be installed onto your project to provide continuous feedback on project quality, security, team health, etc.

-Please feel free to reach out to the [@cid-support](https://github.com/orgs/factset/teams/cid-support/members) team to get your project setup with one of the many available platforms listed below:
+Please feel free to reach out to the [@cid-support](https://github.com/orgs/factset/teams/cid-support/members) team, or read through our [**Developer Tooling Guide**](./developer-tooling.md), to get your project setup with one of the many available platforms listed below:

 - Continuous Integration and Deployment - [Circle CI](https://github.com/marketplace/circleci)
 - Code Coverage - [CodeCov](https://github.com/marketplace/codecov)